 Each Way Betting Explained

-Each way betting is the most popular form of betting, accounting for around 75% of all bets placed at Aintree.
-Yet placing a simple each-way bet can still feel daunting to some, given the bulk of Grand National bets are placed by ‘once-a-year’ punters.
-Our each way betting guide for 2024 will help you get a handle on each-way betting ahead of the big race.
+Each way betting is the most popular type of wager on the Grand National, accounting for around 75% of all bets placed on the Aintree contest.
+However, each way betting can still feel daunting to some.
+The trepidation is understandable given that most Grand National bets are placed by ‘once-a-year’ punters.
+Our 2025 Grand National each way betting guide will help you get a handle on the popular bet type ahead of the big race.

 What is each way betting?

-Each way – often shortened to EW or E/W – is a term you’ll hear mentioned regularly in the betting world.
-It allows you to cover the possibility of your horse winning and your horse finishing in the first few places.
-It literally gives you the chance of winning in each of those two ways.
+Each way – frequently shortened to EW or E/W – is a term you’ll hear mentioned regularly in the betting world.
+It allows you to cover the possibility of your horse winning a race and finishing in the first few places.
+It gives you the chance of winning in each of those two ways.

 How does each way betting work?

-Each way bets are two bets in one.
-The first part of your bet will go on your horse to win the Grand National and the other part will go on the horse to be placed in the race, which typically means it must finish in the first four or five places.
-The two bets are always of equal stakes, for example £5 to win and £5 to place, and you’ll win your bet whichever of those two scenarios happen.
-The table below breaks down the different outcomes that are possible.
+An each way wager is actually two bets in one.
+The first part of your bet will go on your horse to win the Grand National, and the other part will go on the horse to be placed in the race.
+To place typically means it must finish in the first four or five places.
+The two bets are always of equal stake, for example, £5 to win and £5 to place.
+You’ll win your bet if either of those two scenarios happens.
+The table below breaks down the possible outcomes of an E/W bet.

-*The exact number of places will vary depending on the bookmaker you bet with and the race you bet on.
-For the Grand National though, this will be at least 4 places, and often 5 or more.
+*The exact number of places will vary depending on the bookmaker you bet with and the race you’re betting on.
+For the Grand National, this will be at least 4 places, but many bookmakers will offer more as part of an Extra Places promotion.

 Bet each way on the Grand National with these bookmakers